GoogleCloudPlatform/gcsfuse/docs/logging.md

 # GCSFuse User Logging Guide
-Here, we will describe about the logging in gcsfuse and how different types of user can use the control to complete their work.
+Here, we will describe about the logging in gcsfuse and how different types of user can use the log-file flag to complete their work.

 GCSFuse supports different types of debug_flag named, --debug_fs, --debug_fuse,
---debug_gcs etc., which logs the debug info of different component in gcsfuse.
+--debug_gcs etc., which logs the debug info of different components in gcsfuse.

 ## Log Location
-GCSFuse provides a flag named --log-file which controls the location of the logs.
+GCSFuse provides a flag named `--log-file` which controls the location of the logs.
-Either it can be to syslog or custom location.
-We will achieve the logging at stdout or stderr with the help of same flag.
+Either it can be a syslog or custom location.
+We will achieve the logging at stdout or stderr with the help of the same flag.

 We will also describe how we can achieve the rotation of logs in each case.

 ### Default location - syslog
 By default, if you don't provide --log-file, GCSFuse writes all the logs to syslog which eventually redirects to `/var/log/gcsfuse.log`.
-The redirection happens with the help of rsyslog conf file, which you found at /etc/rsyslog.d/08-gcsfuse.conf folder if you have installed the gcsfuse using the released-package, otherwise you need add this configuration to make this work.
+The redirection happens with the help of rsyslog conf file, which you found at `/etc/rsyslog.d/08-gcsfuse.conf`, if you have installed the gcsfuse using the released-package, otherwise you need add this configuration manually, e.g., in case when you mount by building the source code.

-We achieve the rotation of logs with the help of logrotate config applying on the log file (/var/log/gcsfuse.log).
+We achieve the rotation of logs with the help of logrotate package/config applying on the log file (/var/log/gcsfuse.log).
 You can find the logrotate configuration placed at `/etc/logrotate.hourly.d/gcsfuse` in case of installation using released package.
 Otherwise, you need to add the logrotate configuration manually to support